vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 <br />

 ## 8. Deprecated legacy of Modules
-In this recipe, we are take a review of how to deal with modules in an old fashioned way just in case you really need it.
+In this recipe, we will take a review of how to deal with modules in an old fashioned way just in case you really need it.

 ### 1. Preparation
 ### 2. Recipe